grafana/grafana/docs/sources/installation/configuration.md

 > Only available in Grafana v6.7+.

-When set, this will restrict users to set the refresh interval of a dashboard lower than given interval.
-Per default this is not set/unrestricted.
+This will restrict users to set the refresh interval of a dashboard lower than given interval.
+Per default this is 5 seconds.
 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. `30s` or `1m`.

 ## [dashboards.json]